simple1sheet/Abyss-Climb/replit.md

 Abyss Climber is a full-stack web application that gamifies rock climbing progress tracking.
 Built with a "Made in Abyss" anime theme, it allows users to log climbing sessions, track boulder problems, complete quests, and progress through different "layers" of difficulty.
 The app combines climbing data with RPG-style elements like experience points, achievements, and a whistle-based level system.

-**Current Status**: Fully functional with all core features implemented including concrete quest completion system, climbing progress analysis, and grade conversion between V-Scale, Fontainebleau, and German systems.
-All components now display real user data with no placeholder content.
+**Current Status**: Fully functional with completely redesigned skill system using grade-based progression instead of XP.
+Features 5 organized skill categories with accordion-style UI, independent quest management with complete/discard functionality, and grade-based whistle advancement.
+All components display real user data with no placeholder content.

 ## User Preferences